 What is stream health?
 How do scientists measure it?
-Check out this chapter for information about water quality testing, how that helps us understand the health of the entire watershed and see some real stream health data!
+Check out this chapter for information about water quality testing and how that helps us understand the health of the entire watershed.

-Here's what we are going to do - first, follow this link: https://tinyurl.com/ykdu373k
+Here's what we are going to do - first, follow this link: https://arcg.is/iGXrq

-Next, explore the Clark County Stream Health Report chapter to learn more about how to study stream health, how our watersheds are doing, and ways that YOU can help protect Clark County's watersheds!
+Next, explore the Stream Health chapter to learn more about how to study stream health, how our watersheds are doing, and ways that YOU can help protect Clark County's watersheds!

 - 1. What activity helps to identify pollutants, allocate resources for watershed improvements and measure the effectiveness of actions taken in a watershed?

 - a.
 Planting trees

 - b.
 Monitoring stream health

 - c.
 Inspecting stormwater facilities

 - 2. What stream health factor looks at the creatures living in a stream to determine its health?

 - a.
 Water quality

 - b.
 Biological health

 - c.
 Stream flow

 - 3. A healthy stream should have.
 Hint: Check out the section on Healthy Streams.

 - a.
 A meandering, curvy stream channel

 - b.
 A direct, straight stream channel

 - c.
 A zig-zagging stream channel

 - 4. How do most pollutants get into streams?
 Hint: Look at the graphic in the section 'Threats to Stream Health'.

 - a.
 People throw trash into streams

 - b.
-Businesses dump waste from their factories
+Factories dump waste from their factories

 - c.
-Stormwater picks up pollutants from hard surfaces and carries them to storm drains that lead to nearby streams
+Stormwater picks up pollutants from hard surfaces and carries them to nearby streams

 - 5. How much more runoff is generated from areas that are 75-100% impervious (hard) surface compared to natural ground cover?
 Hint: Look at the graphic in the section 'Threats to Stream Health'. - a.
 25% more - b.
 35% more - c.
 45% more - 6.
-Look at the map in the Stream Health Comparison map.
+Look at the map in the 'Land Cover and Stream Health' section.
 Which statement best summarizes the information on the map? - a.
 Streams in urban areas are just as healthy as streams in forested areas. - b.
-Streams in forested areas are typically healthier than those in urban areas. - c.
+Streams in forested areas are healthier than those in urban areas. - c.
 Streams in urban areas are healthier than those in forested areas. - 7.
-Which is NOT a common parameter used in monitoring water quality?
-Hint: Look at the Water Quality Parameters map. - a.
+Which is NOT a common parameter used in monitoring water quality? - a.
 Litter observation the amount of litter observed in a stream - b.
-Turbidity a measurement of how cloudy or clear water is - c.
-Bacteria measurement of E. coli in water - 8.
-How do macroinvertebrates help scientists assess the health of a stream?
-Hint: Look in the Monitoring for Biological Health section. - a.
+Turbidity a measurement of how cloudy or clear water is - c. pH a measurement of how acidic or basic the water is - 8.
+How do macroinvertebrates help scientists assess the health of a stream? - a.
 The more macroinvertebrates found, the healthier the stream. - b.
-Macroinvertebrates found floating on water is a sign of good stream health. - c.
+Macroinvertebrates found floating on the top of the water is a sign of good stream health. - c.
 Since macroinvertebrates vary in their tolerance to pollution, the types found help indicate the health of the stream. - 9.
 A scientist looking for macroinvertebrates finds mostly stoneflies and mayflies.
 The biological health of this stream is likely .
 Hint: See the graphic in the Monitoring for Biological Health section. - a.
 Poor - b.
 Fair - c.
 Good - 10.
-Which creek is trending up for the OWQI (Oregon Water Quality Index)?
-Hint: Look at the Stream Health Trends map. - a.
-Whipple Creek (WPL050) - b.
-Cougar Creek (CGR020) - c.
-Rock Creek North (RCNo40)
+What does it mean when a stream is described as "flashy"?
+Hint: Look at the 'Measuring Stream Flow' section. - a.
+The stream glistens in the sunlight. - b.
+The stream flow rises and falls very quickly during rain events. - c.
+The stream is so packed with fish that they frequently jump out of the water.

-Fish and Wildlife
+Chapter 5 - Fish and Wildlife